 Call your doctor right away if you notice any of these side effects:

-- Severe agitation or confusion, thoughts of hurting yourself, or other unusual thoughts.
+- Severe agitation or confusion, thoughts of hurting yourself, other unusual thoughts

 If you notice these less serious side effects, talk with your doctor:

-- Nausea, vomiting, constipation, diarrhea, gas, or stomach pain or upset.
+- Nausea, vomiting, constipation, diarrhea, gas, stomach pain